Bluesboy Jag Cigar Box Guitars

-The Story of Be Bop Deluxe's Bill Nelson and How His Record Label Ripped Him Off
+The Story of Be Bop Deluxe's

 For many years, I've been trying to discover why I have never received any royalties from EMI records for the sales of my Be Bop Deluxe recordings.
 I've had neither money nor accounting from them since the 'seventies, despite constant re-issues of the product on both vinyl and CD.
 In the 1980's, when my business affairs were managed by Mark Rye, (expletive deleted,) I attempted to get to the bottom of my non-existent EMI royalty payments.
 Rye, who was himself an ex-EMI employee, supposedly checked with EMI on my behalf and came back with the answer that the Be Bop Deluxe albums had not yet recouped the advances paid by EMI to the band during the band's career in the 1970's and therefore no royalties were due.
 Fair enough, I thought.
 They're bound to recoup before too long and then, perhaps, I'll be paid something.